marghistani22/Data_Engineering/Projects/01_Creating SQLite Database/02_SettingUp_Sample_DB/set_up.md

 ## Step 5: Create Assignments for Students

 ### Beginner Task

-- Write a query to find all customers located in Germany.
+- Write a query to find all customers from a specific country (e.g., USA).

 ### Intermediate Task

-- Create a query to list all orders placed in 1997, sorted by order date.
+- Create a query to list all orders placed in the last 30 days.

 ### Advanced Task

-- Write a query to find the total revenue generated by each employee.
+- Write a query to calculate total revenue generated by each salesperson.

 ---

 ## Conclusion

-The Northwind database is an excellent resource for learning SQL.
-These exercises provide students with real-world scenarios and challenges to hone their database skills.
-Feel free to expand upon these queries or create additional assignments based on the database structure.
+The WideWorldImporters database offers a robust and realistic dataset for learning SQL and database management concepts.
+These exercises provide a mix of beginner, intermediate, and advanced challenges to help students practice querying, data analysis, and database design.
+Expand upon these queries or create additional assignments to deepen understanding.